trynd/wren/README.md

 * initramfs / BusyBox
 * OverlayFS
-* LVM
+* Btrfs
 * udev

 Given its place in the startup stack, `initramfs` is a requirement at present, but the other technologies are somewhat interchangeable.
-For example, Wren was initially designed around AUFS, but that was dropped in favor of the lighter-weight OverlayFS.
-It has also been considered that, given some feature overlap, ZFS or Btrfs might some day make for a better LVM replacement.
+For example, Wren was initially designed around AUFS and LVM, but those were dropped in favor of the lighter-weight OverlayFS and more feature-rich Btrfs.

 ## Bugs